Lumeer/web-ui/CONTRIBUTING.md

 ## Code style
 Before committing check if your code is compliant with our [TSLint](https://palantir.github.io/tslint/) and [EditorConfig](http://editorconfig.org/) rules.
-Configuration files for both can be found inside `src/main/scripts`.
+Configuration files for both can be found in the root directory.
 If you are using recommended IDE from JetBrains, rules are configured and checked automatically.

 ## License
 Add the following license header at the beginning of every TypeScript file you add to Lumeer engine repository: